lancedb/vectordb-recipes/examples/RAG-using-Groq/README.md

 ## URL Scrapping RAG

 ### Overview
 This repository contains code and implementation for URL Scrapping RAG.
-The main feature of this repo is it scraps the input URL but that's not the end of it.
-This builds different it goes to the depths of URL can say nested and then scraps those URLs as well.
-After chunking of data, uses Lance DB as vector database to store and retrieve documents related to queries via Sentence Transformers Embeddings.
-It uses open source llama-3.1 for generating outputs deployed on Groq.
-You can feed any URL to it and asks related questions.
+Below are the mentioned step wise explanation :-
+Step 1 - Using the given URL, scrap the data and find all the existing URLs.
+Step 2 - Create a graph of base url along with it's scrapped sub URLs with the given depth.
+Step 3 - Traverse through the graph and store URL along with it's scrapped data in json format.
+Step 4 - Convert the data into chunks and store embeddings along with chunks in Vector DB.
+Step 5 - Retrieve the most 5 relevant documents related to query from DB.
+Step 6 - Send the query along with documents to llama 3.1 deployed on Groq.
+Step 7 - The returned output is the answer to your query.

 ### Examples
 Question | What is CUDA ? |